Forever Young (Alphaville song)

-"Forever Young" is a song by German synth-pop band Alphaville from their 1984 debut studio album of the same name.
+"Forever Young" is a song by German synth-pop band Alphaville released as the third single from the song's titular debut album.
 The single was successful in Scandinavia and in the European German-speaking countries in the same year.

-The single achieved more success in the United States than in the United Kingdom, but it failed to reach the American top 40 despite three separate US single releases.
-Though not the group's highest-charting single in Europe, "Forever Young" was one of the band's signature songs and has been covered by numerous artists.
+The single has been covered by numerous artists.
 It also formed the basis of Jay-Z's song "Young Forever".
 "Forever Young" is written in the key of C major.

+In a 2022 interview, Alphaville lead singer Marian Gold said that it is "a great privilege" to have "Forever Young", as well as "Big in Japan", in "their luggage" when touring, and that he is grateful to be able to perform these songs.